How to Run Legal Giveaways, Contests & Sweepstakes

 If you're running a contest or sweepstakes on a social media platform it's important to ensure that you're complying with the platforms promotion guidelines and rules.

 If you're ready to run your own sweepstakes or contest then you should take a look at Gleam's Competitions app.
-It allows you to easily create and administer your own powerful sweepstakes or contest that will drive the actions that matter most to you.
+It allows you to easily create and administer your own powerful promotions that will drive the actions that matter most to you.

 Learn More Use This Template